rmeyssonnier/hit-counter/readme.md

 # Hit Counter

-A sample POC app create to count http get request.
-Created initialy to test load balancing.
+A Sample POC app for DevOps.
+Project is used to test load balancing with a simple hit counter.
+Also project contain some devops requirements : Dockerfile + Kubernetes deployment + complete CI/CD.

 ### How to ?
 Run directly in python (tested in python v3.9.12)